acasaccia/mgd-cpp-bigint/trunk/Readme.txt

 I found an interesting compromise between SPEED - SPACE - REPRESENTATION is using as the base for big integer representation the largest power of ten that fits into the chosen store type.
-It saves a lot of space compared to decimal representation and saves us having to bother for conversions.
-Debug is also a lot easier.
+It saves a lot of space and gives a huge performance boost compared to decimal representation and saves us having to bother for conversions.
+Debugging is also a lot easier.

+The tradeoff is on bitwise/shift operators: they have worse performance and slightly more complex implementation.
+Also, I have some doubts about the usefulness of using bitwisely a BigInt class with non-contiguous bit internal representation.
+Does it make sense implementing bitwise `not` for such a class?

+[*] "The Algorithm Design Manual" Skiena S. pag.
+423

 ===============================================================================